ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 The funders do not choose specific individuals to fund.
 Instead they fund all students in a specific course or college (I use the word "college" to refer to any type of institution that provides tertiary education).
 Funders are essentially betting on certain courses to produce successful learners.
 If their bet is successful, the government wins, because the government has a new batch of taxpayers.
 As such, the government commits to sharing some of that upside with the investor in order to reward the bet.

 The amount owed by government is a specified percentage of the tax revenue or taxable income of the student.
+For countries with well functioning tax systems this gives the funder confidence and certainty that the earnings of the student will be tracked and repaid.
 The more the students ends up earning the higher the repayments (however the total repayments can be capped at a certain amount).

 As a result the government gets to keep less income tax from the learner, but perhaps, had the learner not benefited from the funding, he or she would be paying little or no income tax anyway.

 In theory its a win-win all round.
 The investor gets a return on investment.
 The student gets a better education.
-And the government gets a more educated and productive citizen (which of course benefits society at large).
+And the government gets a more educated and productive citizen (which of course also benefits society at large).

 The benefit of this model is twofold; Firstly it provides new sources of funding.
 Secondly, the particular repayment criteria is such that it helps to ensure that funds are spent optimally.